 Who gets your property if you die without a last will and testament in New Jersey?
 To answer this question, you must know which family members survived the decedent.
-For example, whether the decedent has a surviving spouse, children, parents or more distant living relatives.
-Each State has enacted an intestate succession law, which is a government mandated estate plan for when a person dies without a Will.
+For example, whether the decedent has a surviving spouse, children, parents, or more distant living relatives.
+Each state has enacted an intestate succession law, which is a government-mandated estate plan for when a person dies without a Will.
 Here is a link to the New Jersey statute for reference.

 The answer to this inquiry depends on which family members or relatives survived the person who died (the decedent) without a Will.
 This page seeks to explain in clear terms with simple examples what happens to a person’s probate assets if he or she dies intestate in New Jersey.

-Before the examples begin, remember, property that is held joint with the right of survivorship or that has a beneficiary designation will not follow the intestacy statute.
+Before the examples begin, remember, property that is held jointly with the right of survivorship or that has a beneficiary designation will not follow the intestacy statute.
 Each example below has a pictograph example, simply click on the box to the right.
 As always, please contact us for a free consultation if you have any questions.

 We start with some fairly straightforward examples, then move onto more complex family situations at number 8 below.

 1 – Husband and Wife are married, Husband dies with surviving spouse but no surviving parents or children.
 This is as simple as it gets.
 The surviving wife inherits the entire probate estate.

 2 – Husband is married to his partner, both die together in a car accident, survived by their two minor adopted children.
 The surviving adopted minor children each inherit equal one-half (1/2) shares of the probate estate of each decedent.